juniperover/apero-website/content/blog/_index.md

 sidebar:
   title: Rough Drafts
   description: |
     Here, I mostly write things that I'm still pondering...consider these musings that may eventually turn into something more polished.
-(Bonus points for interpreting the symbolism of image above!)
+All opinions are my own; please assume nuance and good faith.

   author: "Jen Overbeck"